Psychology (PSY) - Courses

 Counseling and Personality Theories

 A comprehensive conceptual review of theories of psychotherapy and counseling with a focus on the processes of change.
 The theories examined include the psychodynamic, person-centered, gestalt, behavioral, cognitive-behavioral, solution-focused, marriage and family therapy, and group therapy.
 Divergence and convergence among the theories will be examined.
 This course will focus on the presentation of a transtheoretical analysis of these major theoretical views and methods used in psychotherapy.
 The course will emphasize the pragmatic and integrated qualities of major theories of psychotherapy and counseling.
-Prerequisite: PSY 100 or PSY 212; PSY 204; PSY major with completed Psychology Milestones 1 & 2 or declared psychology minor, criminal justice minor, or at risk child/youth care minor.
+Prerequisite: PSY 100 or PSY 212; PSY 204; PSY major with completed Psychology Milestones 1 & 2 or declared psychology minor, criminal justice minor, at risk child/youth care minor, or art therapy minor.
 Offered Fall, Spring.

 PSY 405 Cr.1-2